 Introduction

-Home security systems have become an essential part of most homeowners nowadays.
+Home security systems have become essential for most homeowners nowadays.
 With the advancement in technology, several options are available in the market that cater to various requirements.
 One of the critical parts of any security system is the sensors.
 In particular, infrared (IR) sensors have gained popularity for their ability to detect motion and intruders.
 The article will cover the advantages and types of IR sensors in home security, examples of their use, best practices, and their future in home security systems.

 Role of Sensors in Keeping Homes Safe